jusantana/GithubFetcher/README.md

 ## Running the tests

-To run the tests use the command
+To run the tests use command:
 ```
 npm test
 ```